 - Adopt the habit of cruel self-talk

 Practicing these behaviors only culminates in the destruction of one’s physical and mental health.
 It also negatively affects our jobs and relationships with the people around us.
-To end it all, we have to adopt a different way.
-A way of self love.

 What Is Self Love